NoraYUuu/tp/docs/UserGuide.md

 ```
 <br>
 <div markdown="span" class="alert alert-primary">
 :information_source: Note: The edited timeslot cannot conflict with an existing timeslot of another class.
+See [timeslot](#44-timeslot) for more information.
 </div>
 <br>